HPCBio/BW_VariantCalling/README.md

 The pipeline breaks down the analysis stages on per sample and chromosome basis as is shown in Figure 2.
 It does so with the help of PBS torque resource manager to handle the various dependencies and scheduling of tasks.
 Accordingly, it keeps log files of each analysis stage in the logs output directory (Figure 3) with names that follows the convention:

--   qsub.computation\_phase.sample\_name = pbs torque script for a
-    > certain stage in the analysis, corresponding to a specific sample
+-   qsub.computation\_phase.sample\_name = pbs torque script for a certain stage in the analysis, corresponding to a specific sample

--   qsub.computation\_phase.sample\_name.chromosome = pbs torque script
-    > for a certain stage in the analysis, corresponding to a specific
+-   qsub.computation\_phase.sample\_name.chromosome = pbs torque script for a certain stage in the analysis, corresponding to a specific sample's chromosome
-    > sample's chromosome

--   log.computation\_phase.sample\_name.in = Error log for a certain
-    > qsub job (including warnings, and execution status of
+-   log.computation\_phase.sample\_name.in = Error log for a certainqsub job (including warnings, and execution status of corresponding scripts)
-    > corresponding scripts)

--   log.computation\_phase.sample\_name.ou = Output log for a certain
+-   log.computation\_phase.sample\_name.ou = Output log for a certain qsub job
-    > qsub job

--   pbs.COMPUTATIONSTAGE = list of jobids for that stage in the workflow
-    > (lists together jobs that delineate a major block of computation)
+-   pbs.COMPUTATIONSTAGE = list of jobids for that stage in the workflow (lists together jobs that delineate a major block of computation)

 Besides that, it also tracks the execution of the various stages by sending email notification of qsub jobs (the EMAIL parameter in the runfile), and also by reporting a summary of a given run in [redmine](http://www.redmine.org) .
 In its current implementation, the pipeline will send these to HPCBio’s redmine instance, and the given ticket number (the REPORTTICKET parameter in the runfile)